 We aim to ensure we spend our additional Pupil Premium Grant on things that work and are effective in making a positive difference to our children.
 We regularly measure the impact of our Pupil Premium strategies and initiatives using a range of methods including:

-- Pupil progress meetings that take place each half term which inform us of the impact on progress and attainment - to see if we are successfully closing any gaps
+- Pupil progress meetings that take place each half term which inform us of the impact on progress and attainment - to see how successfully we are closing any gaps and what next steps are needed

 - Monitoring of interventions and the progress made by children

-- SEN half termly meetings to monitor progress and attainment of pupils
+- SEND half termly meetings to monitor progress and attainment of pupils

-- SEN support plans are used to measure the progress to meet outcomes set through Educational Psychologist/Sefton SEN and Inclusion service reports as well as other agencies
+- SEND support plans are used to measure the progress to meet outcomes set through Educational Psychologist/Sefton SEND and Inclusion service reports as well as other agencies

 - Directly comparing the quality of work and progress in their books to that of the other children in the class